kyma-project/website/content/blog-posts/2019-04-08-release-notes-0.9/index.md

 ### Application Registry API can fetch generated client certificates

 We extended the Application Registry API with the possibility to fetch generated client certificates.
-As soon as you register API with a client certificate as a security mechanism selector, you can read the API with the certificate encoded into the response payload.
+As soon as you register API with a client certificate as a security mechanism, you can read this certificate with our API.
 Read [this](https://kyma-project.io/docs/master/components/application-connector/#tutorials-register-a-secured-api) document for more information.

 ### Apply details for the tenant and group name